clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-mixer-integration.rst

 Perform the following steps:

 #.
 Create a folder :file:`/usr/share/mix/rpms` for the local update content
-   and copy the desired RPMs into the folder:
+   and copy the desired RPM into the folder:

    .. note::

-     The RPMs must be formatted and built for |CL|.
+     The RPM must be formatted and built for |CL|.

    .. code-block:: bash

-      sudo cp <RPM1 RPMn> /usr/share/mix/rpms/
+      sudo cp RPM /usr/share/mix/rpms/

 #.
-Add RPMs and create content.
+Add RPM and create content.

    .. code-block:: bash

-      sudo swupd-add-pkg <RPM1 RPMn> <bundle_name>
+      sudo swupd-add-pkg RPM <bundle_name>

    The :file:`swupd-add-pkg` script creates the :command:`<bundle_name>`
-   bundle if it does not exist, adds the RPMs to it, and generates the required mixer content and manifests.
+   bundle if it does not exist, adds the RPM to it, and generates the required mixer content and manifests.

 #.
 Use the new :command:`--migrate` flag to let :command:`swupd` know that